Skip to content

 Insertion: Outer anterior half of the iliac crest, the inguinal ligament, the pubic tubercle and crest, and the aponeurosis of the anterior rectus sheath.

-Actions: Lateral flexion, rotation of the spine, compression of the abdominal cavity
+Actions: Flexion, Lateral flexion, rotation of the trunk, compression of the abdominal cavity

 Innervation: Thoraco-abdominal nerves (T7-11) and subcostal nerve (T12)